 We use a scheme called Projects on a Page for our Design and Technology.
 This ensures that every child from Year 1 to Year 6 is taught discrete lessons, half termly, using the objectives from the Programmes of Study as outlined in the National Curriculum in England (DFE 2013).
 In Nursery and Reception, we use the objectives set out in the Early Learning Goals, and Expressive Arts and Design to provide opportunities to demonstrate their learning of Design and Technology through topic work.

 In St Anne (Stanley), Design and Technology is taught in blocked units of work encompassing the main features of Mechanisms, Textiles, Structures, Electrics and Food and Nutrition.
-However, we have recently realised that our children need to learn how to cook and bake using healthy ingredients so we have enlisted the support of Classroom Kitchen to deliver our cooking lessons.
+However, we have recently realised that our children need to learn how to cook and bake using healthy ingredients so we have enlisted the support of Classroom Kitchen to deliver our cooking lessons through online sessions.
 The children really enjoy these sessions and are now using the skills they have learnt at home.
 In order to support the parents in their understanding of healthy living, we have provided courses such as cooking on a budget.

 Our biggest achievement in getting children to bake has been with our yearly ‘Bake Off’ in support of the charity Children in Need.
 Lots of families get involved and every class bakes something that can be sold to make money for the charity.
 Some of the cakes have been amazing and they are all delicious!